digixvalley

 • repeat purchase rate

-• revenue per payer and payer rate
+• revenue per payer + payer rate

-Ad-supported apps
+Ad-supported Apps

 • retention impact of ad load